-Campers may not use cellphones or electronic devices at camp.
+Campers may not bring or use cellphones or electronic devices at camp.
+Cellphones will be confiscated and campers may be dismissed from camp.
 Because we have so many fun and unique things for your camper to do at High Meadows, campers should not bring collectibles, toys, personal sports equipment, or electronics onto the buses or camp property.
-Because they are not part of the program and we do not allow them at camp, we cannot be responsible for them.
+High Meadows will not be responsible for any item brought to camp.
 Weapons, firearms, fireworks, and flammable or explosive novelties are strictly prohibited, as are alcohol, cigarettes (including e-cigarettes), and drugs.
 High Meadows reserves the right to inspect any bags or packages brought onto campus and to confiscate prohibited items.